seanstark/azure-tools/defender-for-cloud/Workflow automation/Enable-NSG-OnSubnet/readme.md

 ## Configuration Options

 ### Network Security Group Name
 The logic app leverages the parameter **defaultNSGName** which is used as the nsg name during creation.
-By default this is set to "default-nsg" and appended with the subnet name during creation.
+By default this is set to "default-nsg-" and appended with the subnet name during creation.

 ```
 default-nsg-<subnet name>